GIScience/climate-action-ghg-emission-from-lulc-change/resources/artifact_descriptions/04_Localized_emissions.md

-## Map: Localized carbon flows - Carbon flows per pixel due to LULC change (tonnes)

-The LULC change carbon flows per pixel (tonnes) during the analysis period are shown in this map.
 To estimate carbon flows, we assign a carbon stock value to each LULC class.
 For example, forests typically store more carbon than meadows or settlements.
 Table 1 shows the carbon stocks of each LULC class.
 These carbon stocks encompass soil and vegetation carbon, providing an average measure of carbon stored per hectare.